Quantum-corrected Floquet dynamics: bridging fully quantum and semiclassical regimes

-where~\footnote{In the JCM case the $B_{2k-1}$ term does not appear.
+where the effective quantum coupling is~\footnote{In the JCM case the $B_{2k-1}$ term does not appear.
 However, this expression reduces to the correct form when the Floquet states are obtained from the semiclassical RWA Hamiltonian, because there is only one Fourier component in $B_{\pm}(t)$.}

-The effective equations of motion governing the field evolution decouple and are readily solved.
+The effective equations of motion governing the field evolution are readily solved.
 Transforming back to the original frame, the solutions for the field states are given by

 where the time-dependent displacement of the field in phase space is $\eta_{\pm}(t) = \mp i e^{-i\phi} \lambda^{\rm{eff}} t$.
-This evolution of the coupled system may be interpreted in terms of a dynamical polaron transformation.
-As in the usual polaron transformation, the field is displaced in a direction that depends on the state of the spin~\cite{Leggett1987, TwyIrish2005, TwyIrish2007}; here, the displacement amplitude is a function of time as well as coupling strength.
+This evolution of the coupled system may be interpreted as a dynamical polaron transformation, in which the field is displaced in a direction that depends on the state of the spin~\cite{Leggett1987, TwyIrish2005, TwyIrish2007}.
+Here the displacement amplitude is a function of time as well as coupling strength.

 Together with the Floquet solutions for the spin, Eq.~\eqref{field_state_fbrwa} constitutes a closed-form analytical approximation for the time evolution of the joint spin--field state vector.
-Any dynamical quantity may then be calculated from the state vector.
-In the following discussion we focus on the excited-state probability $P(+z) = \abs{\langle +z \vert \Phi(t) \rangle}^2$ of the spin, a quantity with a clear connection to well-known results in quantum optics and significant relevance to quantum control.
-Selected examples illustrate the simplicity and power of this new approach together with the intuitive physical interpretation of complex dynamics that it offers.
+In the following examples we focus on the excited-state probability $P(+z) = \abs{\langle +z \vert \Phi(t) \rangle}^2$ of the spin, a quantity with a clear connection to well-known results in quantum optics and significant relevance to quantum control.
+However, it is worth emphasizing that any dynamical quantity may be calculated from the state vector obtained within the FBRWA.